-Largemouth bass fishing should good in 2014.
-Sampling data from 2012 indicated that approximately 31 percent of bass were greater than 15" and 75 percent were above 12".
-High water levels throughout the spring and summer of 2013 created optimal habitat for bass spawning and recruitment.
-That year class should provide good fishing in the years to come.
-A 12"-15" protected slot length limit helps provide excellent catch-and-release fishing.
+Largemouth Bass fishing should good in 2015.
+Sampling data from 2014 indicated that approximately 33 percent of bass were greater than 15" and 66 percent were above 12".
+In addition, as a result of the high water levels throughout the spring and summer of 2013, there is a large year class of fish that will be in the 10-12" range this year.
+That year class should provide good bass fishing in the years to come.
+A 12"-15" protected slot length limit helps provide excellent catch-and-release fishing on Fellows Lake.

-Muskellunge sampling in 2013 was difficult due to high water conditions at the lake.
-Based on sample data, Muskie fishing at Fellows should be fair in 2014.
-Data from 2013 indicated that 23 percent of the population is greater than 36" (legal harvest size) and 5 percent of the population exceeds 40".
-No fish over 42" were observed during 2013 sampling.
-Extreme drought conditions and low lake levels at Fellows Lake during 2012 created prolonged periods of stressful conditions for muskies, especially the larger fish.
-It is expected that these conditions will have some short-term effects on the size structure of the population.
-Show-Me Muskie anglers fishing for muskies in 2012 encountered a muskie every 2.5 hours and it took anglers 21 hours to catch a muskie 36" or longer.
+Muskellunge sampling was conducted in March of 2014.
+Based on sample data, muskie fishing at Fellows should be fair in 2015.
+Data from 2014 indicated that 28 percent of the population is greater than 36" (legal harvest size) and 9.5 percent of the population exceeds 40".
+The largest fish observed during 2014 sampling was 44".
+Show-Me Muskie anglers fishing for muskies in 2013 encountered a muskie every 6.1 hours and it took anglers 33.5 hours to catch a muskie 36" or longer.
+Based on sampling data and angler reports, it appears this population is still recovering from the high water temperatures and extremely low lake levels during the 2012 drought, when many of the large fish in the population did not survive the summer.
+In addition, poor production of muskie fingerlings in 2013 caused lower than planned stocking numbers in 2013.
+Fifty percent more fingerlings than the typical amount were stocked in 2014 to accomodate for the shortage in 2013.
 Expect best muskie fishing success on overcast, rainy days during the fall or early spring months when water temperature is below 70 degrees F. Fish large spinners, bucktails, or crank baits near brush structure or weed beds.
 Muskies are occasionally caught as anglers fish for largemouth bass.
 Careful handling of both sub-legal and legal muskie at the water's surface will increase their chances for survival.
-Fishing for muskie during summer months when water temperature is warmer will likely decrease the chance for survival of released muskie.
+Fishing for muskie during summer months when water temperature is warmer, will likely decrease the chance for survival of released muskie.